fesmc/Chion.jl/docs/src/index.md

 with layered solid mass, liquid water, density, temperature, and surface diagnostics.
-The current implementation supports single-column and gridded cases, threaded CPU execution, single-device GPU execution through `CUDA.jl`, and a higher-level case API for prescribed, synthetic, and MAR-driven runs.
+The current implementation supports single-column and gridded cases, threaded CPU execution, single-device GPU execution through `CUDA.jl`, and a higher-level case API for prescribed and synthetic runs.

 This documentation treats the current Julia implementation as the source of truth.
 The process pages below summarize the formulas and defaults that are